raylutz/audit-engine-docsite/docs/user-guide/Glossary.md

 # Glossary

 **Adjudication --** This is the process of human review of ballots or ballot images and providing an interpretation of the vote on that ballot.
+Dominion Voting Systems has an adjudication module that facilitate adjudication by election staff.
+AuditEngine also has an Adjudication App that can help fine tune the results obtained by AuditEngine.

 **Archive --** A single file which can contain many smaller files and also may compress them.
 This saves a lot of space on the disk because the disk requires that files consume at least one block, and the last block in a file is partially empty.
 Archives pack all the files together into one file without any empty space.
 This also makes it easier to handle many thousands of individual files by grouping them together into archives.
 We recommend that you use the open source standardized "ZIP" archives, because the files can be individually extracted from the archive without extracting them all.
 The free application "7-zip" from [7-zip.org](https://7-zip.org) is a very good tool, but <u>use the conventional zip format and not the proprietary 7z format</u>.
 We recommend that up to about 50,000 ballot images are placed into the same archive, and they should be between about 5GB and 10GB in size for easy handling.